epiverse-trace/cfr/README.md

 ## Quick start

-The example below loads COVID-19 case and death data from the `covidregionaldata` package, then estimates infection incidence and case fatality risk using parameters from the `epiparameter` package
+The example below loads COVID-19 case and death data from the United States using the `covidregionaldata` package, then estimates infection incidence and case fatality risk using parameters from the `epiparameter` package.

 ```r
 # Load dependencies